 Presented by the Michigan ACE Women’s Network, the award honors women who have distinguished themselves by providing outstanding leadership to women in their institutions, in their profession and in society at large.
-The awards will be presented June 5 at the annual conference in Lansing.
+The awards were presented June 5 at the annual conference in Lansing.

 Daniel J. Phelen, president of Jackson College, called Allen an “inspirational role model for women seeking to advance their careers in leadership positions.”